bcvsolutions/czechidm-docker/images/czechidm/README.md

     - **CZECHIDM_LOGGING_LEVEL_DB** - Loglevel for messages logged into the application database (browsable through GUI, e.g. "eu.bcvsolutions").
     - **CZECHIDM_LOGGING_LEVEL** - Loglevel for usually-needed log messages (e.g. "org.springframework", "org.hibernate.SQL", etc.).
 - **runEvery.d/001_004-createIdMAppconfig.sh** - This file takes a template configuration /idmbuild/product/application-docker.TPL.properties and enriches it from the current environment.
 Resulting file is /opt/czechidm/etc/application-docker.properties.
 Variables like CZECHIDM_DB_URL ultimately get stored here as proper Spring configuration properties.
 There are many env variables in play, please consult chapters below.
-- **runEvery.d/001_005-generateIdMTruststore.sh** - This script generates (if not existing) and updates CzechIdM Java truststore.
-It compares contents of `/idmbuild/trustcert/` directory with current truststore and updates the truststore accordingly - by removing obsolete and adding new certificates.
-  - Certificates in the truststore are aliased by their backing file name.
-For example, certificate with alias `ad-ca.pem` is considered to have backing file `/idmbuild/trustcert/ad-ca.pem`.
-This comparison is done by name, so if you simply refresh the ad-ca.pem storing new certificate in there, the truststore **will not be updated**.
-  - All certificates have to be in PEM format.
-  - Resulting truststore is /opt/czechidm/etc/truststore.jks.
-  - Script generates (on-the-fly) new environment-adjusting file for the Tomcat, passing there truststore path and truststore password.
-This file is named `/runscripts/startTomcat.d/001_005-IdMTruststoreOpts.sh`.
+- **runEvery.d/001_005-generateIdMTruststore.sh** - This script was superseded by similar baseimage functionality.
 - **runEvery.d/001_006-adjustTomcatConfig.sh** - This script adds some parameters to Tomcat's JAVA_OPTS.
 Those parameters are necessary for IdM to run.
   - The `/runscripts/startTomcat.d/001_006-adjustTomcatConfig.sh` is generated on-the-fly.
-  - Script creates `$TOMCAT_BASE/bin/setenv.sh` file, effectively adding /opt/czechidm/etc/ and other directories to the classpath, so Tomcat is able to properly load the CzechIdM configuration.
+  - Script creates `$TOMCAT_BASE/bin/setenv.sh` file, effectively adding `/opt/czechidm/etc/` and other directories to the classpath, so Tomcat is able to properly load the CzechIdM configuration.
+- **runEvery.d/001_007-fixupMountedDirsPrivs.sh** - Some mounted directories (namely `/opt/czechidm/{backup,data}`) need to be writable for tomcat user.
+If you mount them from the host, they may have some other owner or privileges.
+This script fixes that.

 ## Container shutdown
 See Tomcat baseimage doc.
 IdM is very swift when shutting down, the default STOP_TIMEOUT should be more than enough.